 Guidelines & common practices

 The Interdisciplinary Group of Experts on EC (IENK) brings together gynecologists, pharmacists, and family planning center health workers.
-IENK develops tools to strengthen the capacity of pharmacists and health professionals to provide the best EC counselling possible and to facilitate women’s choice.
-These include a decision making chart, a protocol for EC provision after missed pill, a guide for pharmacists on when and where to refer women requesting EC to health services, and many more.
+IENK develops tools to strengthen the capacity of pharmacists and health professionals to provide EC counselling.
+These include decision making charts, protocol for EC provision after missed pill, guides for pharmacists on when to refer women requesting EC to health services, and many more.

 Health care providers rarely provide general information about EC during regular consultations or prescribe EC in advance of need.
-Pelvic exams before prescribing EC are not required, but health care providers sometimes require a pregnancy test, depending on the situation.
+Pelvic exams before prescribing EC are not required, but health care providers sometimes require a pregnancy test.

 |Ever use of EC (among women 16 to 20 years old)||EC use in the last 12 months||Knowledge (among women 16 to 20 years old)||Repeated use of EC in last 12 months|